billmcmillin/refine/README.md

 4. If we're going to match the data to the keys in our subjects, we'll need to reconcile both.
 5. The author names we were given had names in direct order.
 Use invert_order.rb to put the last name first.
 It's not perfect, but gets us closer to inverse order.
 6. In the file with our records, make sure the multi-value cells have been split into mulitple rows
 7. Reconcile the subject dictionary file just like we did for the records.
+8. Export the dictionary file as 'dictionary.csv'.
+9. With the reconciled subject dictionary, run the script apply_mapping.rb with the command ```ruby apply_mapping.rb data/subj_clean.csv data/mapping_output.csv 2 31 data/dictionary.csv``` where 2 is the column in the input data (subj_clean.csv) that holds the values we want to compare against the subject dictionary.
+31 is the number of the column in the input data to which we'd like to append the subjects when a match is found.
-8. In OR, join multi-valued cells as we did above.
+10. Import mapping_out.csv into OR and  join multi-valued cells as we did above.
-9. Export as CSV and upload to the repository.
+11. Export as CSV and upload to the repository.
+Be sure to save a copy of the OR project as well.

 ###The result
 ####We now have
 1. A set of records on which we've performed cleaning and authority control.
 2. An OR Project with URIs pointing to id.loc.gov that can be used for updating headings or beginning a linked data project.
 3. A subject > author dictionary that has been reconciled with the LCNAF that can be applied to future records.

+###The takeaway
+* Learning regular expressions (regex) is the first and most important step in mastering data wrangling.
+All of these tools are at their core ways to help you apply regex to your data.